MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

     `cd cd /users/example/home/servicebus`

-2. Build your Spring Boot application with Maven and run it; for example:
+1. Build your Spring Boot application with Maven and run it:

     ```shell
     mvn clean spring-boot:run
     ```

-3. Once your application is running, you can use *curl* to test your application; for example:
+3. Once your application is running, you can use *curl* to test your application:

     ```shell
     curl -X POST localhost:8080/messages?message=hello